giulio92/Coordinator/README.md

 # Coordinator

 ## Concepts

-A `Coordinator` is an object that manages iOS applications navigation flow while keeping `UIViewController`s separate and indipendent.
+A `Coordinator` is an object that manages iOS applications navigation flow while keeping `UIViewController`s separate and independent.

-By itself a `Coordinator` is a simple object that holds references to others `Coordinator`s and to his parent coordinator (if available).
-To be able to manage a navigation flow a `Coordinator` must be of two types:
+By itself a `Coordinator` can only hold references to others `Coordinator`s and to his parent coordinator (if available), to gain navigation flow management it must be paired with a `UINavigationController` or `UITabBarController`.

+Choose one of the two `protocol`s based on your navigation flow needs:
 - `NavCoordinator`
 Holding a `UINavigationController`

 - `TabCoordinator`
 Holding a `UITabBarController`

-**What a `Coordinator` should do**
+### What a `Coordinator` should do
 - Present `Coordinator`s
 - Push a `UIViewController`/`UINavigationController`/`UTabBarController` of another `Coordinator`
 - Create `Couple`s object
 - Be invisible to `UIViewController`s and only known by `ViewModel`s

-**What a `Coordinator` should not do**
+### What a `Coordinator` should not do
 - Make network remote calls
 - Be a `Delegate` for `ViewModel`s/`UIViewController`s